giellalt/lang-vro/vro.md

 What is this 2017-03-27

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/adverbs.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/adverbs.lexc)</small>Quantifier inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/adverbs.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/affixes/adverbs.lexc)</small>

+---

+Quantifier inflection
 The Võro language quantifiers inflect in cases.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/affixes/quantifiers.lexc](http://github.com/giellalt/lang-vro/blob/main/../src/fst/affixes/quantifiers.lexc)</small>Pronoun inflection
+<small>This (part of) documentation was generated from [src/fst/affixes/quantifiers.lexc](https://github.com/giellalt/lang-vro/blob/main/src/fst/affixes/quantifiers.lexc)</small>

+---

+Pronoun inflection
 The Võro language pronouns inflect in the same cases as regular nouns, but with a colon (':') as separator.